RevLmt/bl-vision/README.md

 **Generate 2D bounding boxes directly in Blender for object detection datasets.**
 Export in YOLO or COCO format.
 Automate multi-angle, multi-light dataset creation—no coding required.

+To get starter Blender files, check out my website: https://rrxengineering.gumroad.com/l/bl-vision

+For a walkthrough check out the YouTube video on it: https://youtu.be/RpkObzZebEw?si=HOy2GaxOPvOS5cUb
 ---

 ## Features